vistatec/ocelot/README.md

 Features
 ========
 ## Filter Rules ##
 Filter rules are used to selectively display segments that match enabled rules.
-The configuration is loaded from the rules.properties file, which is located under &lt;home directory&gt;/.ocelot (or can be created from scratch if it does not exist).
+The configuration is loaded from the <code>rules.properties</code> file, which is located under <code>&lt;home directory&gt;/.ocelot</code> (or can be created from scratch if it does not exist).

     Filter rules are in the format:
     <label>.<dataCategoryType> = <value>